simpleinjector/Documentation/source/servicecollectionintegration.rst

         }
     }

 When resolved, Simple Injector ensures that `CancelOrderHandler` gets injected with a logger specific for its usage.
-In practice this means the injected logger is an `Logger<CancelOrderHandler>`.
+In practice this means the injected logger is a `Logger<CancelOrderHandler>`.

 .. container:: Note